bbrownekianda/docs/content/docs/getting-started/welcome/low-code.md

-## How to get started with Developer
+## How to get started as a Kianda low-code developer

 Kianda **Developer** is user-friendly interface to create custom widgets in a few minutes.
 A custom widget could be a 'Field', 'Rule' or Dashboard widget', see example of how to create a field widget below.